mpostol/TP/ExDataManagement/README.md

 - **structural** - data fetched/pushed from/to external database management systems using queries
 - **graphical** - data rendered on Graphical User Interface (GUI)

-## Data Management and Access
+### 3.2.
+Data Management and Access

 Data management involves the organization, storage, retrieval, communication, and manipulation of data to ensure its accuracy, security, and accessibility.
 It encompasses processes like data collection, storage architecture, data integration, and maintenance to support efficient analysis and decision-making.

 Referring to previously mentioned data kinds we need examples related to:

-- **Streaming**: files management, bitstreams format, interoperability, cybersecurity of bitstreams, serialization
+- **streaming**: files management, bitstreams format, interoperability, cybersecurity of bitstreams, serialization
-- **Structural**: queries compositions, queries execution, database interoperability
+- **structural**: queries compositions, queries execution, database interoperability
-- **Graphical**: data rendering, data entering, events handling
+- **graphical**: data rendering, data entering, events handling

 **files management**: files management functionality involves the organization, manipulation, and control of files as entities of a distributed file system.
 It includes tasks such as creating, opening, closing, reading, writing, deleting, and organizing files using dedicated containers, for example, directories.
 Key aspects of file management functionality include content protection against malicious users and metadata maintenance.